mit-orcd/orcd-rag/README.md

 salloc -N 1 -n 4 -p mit_normal_gpu --gres=gpu:l40s:1
 ```

-!!!
-Note
-    You will need a GPU with at least 40GB of memory.
-If you don't have a GPU,
-    you can run this on a CPU, but it will be much slower.
+*Note: You will need a GPU with at least 40GB of memory.
+If you don't have a GPU, you can run this on a CPU, but it will be much slower.*

 **Create a Python virtual environment:**